fatih/vim-go-tutorial/README.md

 ```

 Do you know why?
 If you read the `go/build` package you'll see that the
-following is burried in the document:
+following is buried in the document:

 > ... preceded only by blank lines and other line comments.